 Jan.
 2015: CET is helping to fund the Re/Collecting Project, which uses digital tools to document under-represented communities on California's Central Coast.
 The project is directed by Grace Yeh (College of Liberal Arts).

-June 2017: CET Director Brian Beaton will be the featured speaker at the 2017 Littleton Seminar at NC State (June 2017), speaking about immersive environment design and expressive tech.
+June 2017: CET Director Brian Beaton will be the featured speaker at the 2017 Littleton Seminar at NC State.
+Beaton will be speaking about creative approaches to cybersecurity.